History of the England national rugby union team: 2013

 England overpowered great rivals Scotland to retain the Calcutta Cup and get their Six Nations campaign off to the perfect start.

 A try on debut from Billy Twelvetrees and equally clinical scores from Chris Ashton, Geoff Parling and Danny Care, added to 18 points from the boot of man of the match Owen Farrell, were fitting reward for a dominant display.

 England's young team won a famous victory in testing conditions to end a 10-year Six Nations hoodoo in Dublin.

 Four penalties from the boot of Owen Farrell saw them hold off a fierce Irish onslaught and move top of the championship table in what was the lowest-scoring match since the Five Nations became the Six Nations in 2000.

-England's dreams of a first Grand Slam in a decade live on after they survived a bruising, breathless battle at a freezing Twickenham.
-A brilliant breakaway try from Wesley Fofana and the boot of Morgan Parra had given France a 10–9 half-time advantage as England struggled for possession and fluency.
-But a fourth successful penalty from Owen Farrell stole back the lead before an opportunistic try from the indomitable Manu Tuilagi and two late penalties from replacement Toby Flood snuffed out the tiring visitors.
+England's hopes of a first Grand Slam in a decade live on after they survived a battle at Twickenham.
+A breakaway try from Wesley Fofana and the boot of Morgan Parra had given France a 10–9 half-time advantage as England struggled for possession and fluency.
+But a fourth successful penalty from Owen Farrell stole back the lead before a try from Manu Tuilagi and two late penalties from replacement Toby Flood defeated the visitors.

 England will go to Cardiff on Saturday relieved to be still hunting a first Grand Slam in a decade after stumbling past a battling Italy.
 Six penalties from the boot of Toby Flood dragged his side to victory but this was never the stroll the form book suggested.

 England have never lost to Italy in 18 meetings but a well-executed second-half try from Luke McLean and two penalties from Luciano Orquera raised the prospect of a historic upset.

 Wales stormed to the Six Nations title as they secured a record win over England and crushed the visitors' Grand Slam hopes in the process.
 Two second-half tries from winger Alex Cuthbert, four penalties from Leigh Halfpenny and eight points from Dan Biggar's boot were a fitting reflection of what became a romp.

 A first-half display of attacking rugby proved enough for England to see off an ineffectual Argentina in Salta in the first Test of their summer tour.

 David Strettle, Billy Twelvetrees and Ben Morgan crossed as England kept the ball alive in an enterprising opening.

 Argentina rallied after the interval but could not convert long spells in the England 22 into points.